dmaerzendorfer/masterThesis/ResearchDiary/README.md

 # Notes for Thesis Work
 These notes act as progress report (research diary) throughout the thesis work.
 The note taking starts when the accompanying course starts (Begleitseminar), and ends when the thesis has been completed successfully.
 The notes should be visible for the course lectureres and the supervisor of the thesis.

+## 01.09.2024
+- updating the studyManager
+    - should use poi sets now and support the new task structure
+    - needs testing tho

+## 29.08.2024
+- only have ~2.5h so will do some techincal stuff
+- did the stuff from yesterdays todo (some at least)
+- gave all the characters in the diorama colliders since they where missing
+- did start with updating the studyManager, but leaving the rest for tomorrow morning
+## 28.08.2024
+- continue with writing the user study chapter
+    - did finish for now, will most likely need revisions but meh.
+- todos:
+    - write the system overview of hover cam, free drone and the view panels and make some graphics
+    - write the AI thingy in the appendix (done-ish)
+    - create 2 more sets of 6 hidden pois -> made it so that there are 5 pois in each set -> done
+    - make hover cam raycast longer and with a cursor at the end. (done ish, line is longer but recticle only works for interactables so scrapped it.)
+    - make selected hoverCams have a green outline (done)

+## 27.08.2024
+- was in vienna/linz on the weekend, so no work on thesis but now i have time again
+- tested the new hover cam in my current study scene whether or not all the pois can be found etc.
+    - seems to work
+    - will need to update study-manager a bit later to use 3 different sets of possible pois
+    - will need to make the overcam selection a bit better -> longer ray and maybe a pointer at the end or so -> most likely just set the layerMask in the ray interactor and it should be good?
+- started with writing down the plan for the study
+    - did the intro and related literature + some literature research. pretty much done, experimented wiht chat gpt for better phrasing as well. still need to make a graphic and finish the procedure of the study. then want to write down the system of manipulating the study eG the controls for it and the appendix on the AI usage.

 ## 22.08.2024
 - implementing a hover-cam in vr to replace the old oce orbit cam
     - should work out fine, might need some detailed testing with study task however :)
     - note that i did make a rather easy version of it tho -> the movement just uses the cameras up vector. so if it reaches the top of it stuff gets wonky. i think the paper has a solution for it but imma ignore that for now^^'
 - refactored the viewManager to be more readable and extendable :)
+- todos later: write down everything and make new controls sheet (maybe even more or less fancy for the overleaf doc?)

 ## 21.08.2024
 - meeting with markus